guoling13/SciTrk/README.md

 ![screenshot](screenshot.png)

 ## Contributors
-Jointly developed and created by Ling Guo and Jon Schor.
+Jointly developed and created by Ling Guo and Jon Schor in 2017.

 ## Disclaimer
 Some code/sections were omitted for security/privacy reasons.